-If you’ve been monitoring your carbs and missing bread, my recipe for keto cream cheese bread is about to change that once and for all.
+If you’ve been monitoring your carbs and missing bread, my recipe for keto cream cheese bread recipe is about to make the diet easier.

-This recipe produces a great tasting low carb bread that is airy, light and best of all it’s made with easy to come by ingredients.
+This recipe produces a great tasting low carb bread that is airy, light, fluffy, and best of all it’s made with easy to come by ingredients.

-Since this keto cream cheese bread uses coconut flour, not only is it grain-free, gluten-free, and sugar-free, it’s also nut-free.
+Since this is a keto coconut bread, not only is it grain-free, gluten-free, and sugar-free, it’s also nut-free.

 Trust me when I tell you that I understand their pain.
 Because in the early years of doing keto, I too missed bread.
 Especially since this girl used to make homemade bread all the time.

-I am excited to share a little backstory as to how this keto bread recipe came to be.
+I am excited to share a little backstory as to how this keto cream cheese bread recipe came to be.
 It’s a shout out to my loyal readers.

 When I heard about this, I thought it was a genius idea.
 I mean it doesn’t get easier than this to make a Keto Bread option.